You guys! I can’t believe that today is the day I get to show you around our new modern coastal sitting room!

 Then I typed “Ikea wave art” into Craigslist and someone down the street from my mom had posted it for only $25 the day before!!!!
 I was stoked!
 And did I mention that I was headed to my mom’s for dinner that night?
 Crazy meant to be right?

 So that’s a wrap on this room folks!

-It’s been really fun sharing the process of this room makeover with you in “real time” and I am going to be posting a detailed tutorial for those beautiful built-ins so you can create some character in your home (downloadable plans and measurements included)!
-And stay tuned cause How I made the bench cushion for the window seat.
-So stay tuned for those coming soon!
+It’s been really fun sharing the process of this room makeover with you in “real time”.
+UPDATE: Here’s the detailed tutorial for those beautiful built-ins so you can create some character in your home (downloadable plans and measurements included)!
+And stay tuned cause How I made the bench cushion for the window seat – It’s is a lot easier than you might think!

 Planning this space and making it happen was easy because I stuck to my decor plan.
 Having a decor plan sets boundaries for my decor so there are less choices and much less overwhelm as a result.